apache/ozone-site/content/faq.md

 Not that we know.
 Ozone is an Apache-licensed open source product; Nothing prevents someone from offering Ozone as a product in the cloud.

 ### I have an Apache Spark Application.
 How do I use it with Ozone?
 You have a Spark based application and you want it to work with Ozone.
-If your current storage system is HDFS, then you are passing the location of data to your application by using an URL that begins with hdfs://.
-If you replace hdfs:// with ofs:// Spark application will start using data from an Ozone bucket.
+If you were using HDFS, your data location URL would start with `hdfs://`, or that is implied by the client's `fs.defaultFS` config.
+Because Ozone `ofs://` is a Hadoop-compatible File System (HCFS) interface, as long as Ozone client jars and configurations are correctly set up (in `core-site.xml` and `ozone-site.xml`), you could simply replace `hdfs://` with `ofs://`.
+Your Spark application would then start using data from an Ozone bucket (e.g. `ofs://om-service/volume1/bucket1/`).

 ### I have an application that is reading and writing to S3 buckets.
 How do I use it with Ozone?
 Ozone supports S3 protocol as a first-class interface.
 So you can take an existing S3 based application and change the S3 server address.
 That is it.